May 2024: Ashtead – Bingo + The Culture Vulture

 • marketing preferences that tell us what types of marketing you would like to receive

-3. Types of personal data we collect from your use of our services
+3. Types of personal data we collect from your use of our services By using our website and our services, we process:

 • technical information about the hardware and the software you use to access our website and use our services, including your Internet Protocol (IP) address, your browser type and version and your device’s operating system